 4. Choose a location

-Location is critical to the overall success of your business.
+Location is critical to the overall success of any cafe business.
 Before you make a decision, spend some time in the areas you’re considering.
-Pay close attention to how many people are on foot, and how much parking is available.
+Pay close attention to how many people are moving about on foot, and how much parking is available.
 Is the location visible enough?
 Is there enough foot traffic around to sustain your café?
 What does the location mean in terms of demographics?
 What kind of things do the local community like to do?
 Are you near lots of other cafés or in your own little alleyway?
-Remember you’re going to be spending a lot of time in your café, so pick a suburb you enjoy spending time in!
-Make sure you understand the details of the retail lease.
-The length and terms of this document can affect the profitability and the resale value of your business.
+Remember you’re going to be spending a lot of time here, so you want to make sure you really understand what makes the locals tick.
+It’s also vital to understand the details of the retail lease, the terms of this document will affect the profitability and the resale value of your business down the track.
 It’s wise to talk to a lawyer who specialises in retail leases before you sign anything.

 5. Find the best suppliers

 Finding good, reliable suppliers is a key component of any business success.
-Depending on the type of café, the major suppliers are usually coffee, milk, bread, fresh produce and groceries.
+Depending on the type of café you’re opening, the major suppliers are usually coffee, milk, bread, fresh produce and groceries.
 You’ll also need cups (paper and porcelain), napkins, coffee stirrers, teapots, syrups… the list goes on.
 Start by making a list of all the supplies you need, being as detailed as you can.
-The list may seem overwhelming, but getting down to the nitty gritty and adding items like toothpicks and napkin holders will ensure you’re prepared for anything.
+The list may seem overwhelming, but getting down to the nitty gritty (from pastries to napkin holders) will ensure you’re prepared for anything.
 From there, you can begin researching suppliers until you find ones you love and who fit with your business philosophy.

 6. Source commercial equipment